 /*+ NO_INDEX ( [ @queryblock ] tablespec indexspec ) */

--- Use the NO_INDEX hint to disable the query optimizer from using the 'emp_department_ix' index to access the employees table.
+-- Use the NO_INDEX hint to specify that the query optimizer does not use the 'emp_department_ix' index to access the employees table.

 SELECT /*+ NO_INDEX (employees emp_department_ix) */ employee_id, department_id